HOPE for a Robust Parameterization of Long-memory State Space Models: Introduction

-The practical benefits of our novel parametrization are improved robustness (with respect to initialization and training stability) and performance (with respect to model quality and parameter count).
-Moreover, we show that the memory of our HOPE-SSM does not decay (see~\cref{eq.hankelmemory}), making it possible to solve tasks that involve even longer-range dependency.
-This addresses the well-known issue that the LTI system of a canonical SSM suffers from exponentially decaying memory~\cite{agarwal2023spectral}.
-We remark that~\cite{agarwal2023spectral} also proposes a different model called spectral SSM that achieves non-decaying memory using the so-called spectral filtering method.
-While they show that a spectral SSM is exponentially close to an SSM, our HOPE-SSM is an actual SSM containing LTI systems, and it only differs from a canonical SSM in the parameterization.
+The practical benefits of our novel parameterization are improved robustness (with respect to initialization and training stability) and performance (with respect to model quality and parameter count).
+Moreover, we show that the memory of our HOPE-SSM does not decay (see~\cref{eq.hankelmemory}) in a fixed time window, making it possible to solve tasks that involve even longer-range dependency by tuning the sampling period $\Delta t$ at discretization.
+This partially addresses the well-known issue that the LTI system of a canonical SSM suffers from exponentially decaying memory~\cite{agarwal2023spectral}.